stephaneVercouillieBMID/slate/source/index.html.md

 The first step is forming an HTTPS request with the appropriate URI parameters.
 Note the use of HTTPS rather than HTTP in all the steps of this process; HTTP connections are refused.
 You should retrieve the base URI from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key `authorization_endpoint`.
 The following discussion assumes the base URI is `https://merchant.itsme.be/oidc/authorization`.

-**itsme(r)** supports the use of the HTTPS `GET` and `POST` methods.
-If using the HTTPS `POST` method, the request parameters must be serialized using Form Serialization, per [http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization](http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization).
+**itsme(r)** supports the use of the HTTP `GET` and `POST` methods.
+If using the HTTP `POST` method, the request parameters must be serialized using Form Serialization, per [http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization](http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization).

-The User is redirected to the interface of the **itsme(r)** Authorization endpoint.
 The parameters of the redirection URL contain all information itsme(r) needs to execute the Authentication process, according to the OpenID specifications :

 Parameter | Required | Comment
 --------- | ------- | -----